RockHead07/My-First-Website/README.md

 ### ⚠️Warning⚠️

-⚠️This code website is no responsive on mobile devices!⚠️
+⚠️This code website is not responsive on mobile devices!⚠️